MuhsinMo/Ham_Fitness/README.md

 # Ham Fitness
-This application was created using React and utilizes Rapid API to fetch data from the ExerciseDB & Youtube Search and Download.
+This application was created using React, CSS and utilizes Rapid API to fetch data from the ExerciseDB & Youtube Search and Download API's.

 ## What the web Application provides